-I 'am Santo Kuot Deng Mawien, a student at Moshi Co-operative University (MoCU), am pursuing Master of business management (MBM).
+I am Santo Kuot Deng Mawien, a student at Moshi Co-operative University (MoCU), and I am pursuing a Master of business management (MBM).
 I am conducting a research study titled "THE INFLUENCE OF RELATIONSHIP LENDING ON CREDIT ACCESS BY SMALL ENTERPRISES IN MOSHI MUNICIPALITY, KILIMANJARO TANZANIA".
-Please help to provide response to the questions.
+Please help to provide a response to the questions.
 The information collected here will highly be confidential and used for academic purpose only and not otherwise.